hpi-dhc/PharMe/app/CONTRIBUTING.md

   - `module.dart` (see example below):
     - exports everything that is required by other modules, i.e., page(s) and possibly the cubit
-    - declares all routes as functions reeturning `AutoRoute`
+    - declares all routes as functions returning `AutoRoute`
     - may contain initialization code (`initMyModule()`)
   - `widgets`:
     - `my_widget.dart`: contains `MyWidget` and helpers